The Tax Preparer’s Guide to Continuing Education Credits

 Enrolled Agents

-Enrolled agents are IRS-certified tax preparers who have completed the IRS’s three-part Special Enrollment Examination.
-To keep your status as an enrolled agent, you’ll need to complete 72 hours of continuing education every three years.
-You can get your continuing education credits (CECs) from a variety of sources, but before you spend money on training, make sure you’re using an IRS-approved provider.
+Enrolled agents earn their certification by passing the IRS’s three-part Special Enrollment Examination.
+Once you are certified, you can get your continuing education credits from a variety of sources, but before you spend money on training, make sure you’re using an IRS-approved provider.

 To meet IRS requirements, you’ll need to complete 16 hours of CE each year, and two of those should be ethics related.
 This prevents you from having to cram 72 hours of continuing education into one year.
 Other than that, you can choose the topics that interest you most.

 Other CE requirements for Enrolled Agents vary based on when you enrolled and the last digit of your social security number.
-Make sure to check the IRS’s Enrolled Agent Continuing Education FAQ page to determine when and how you should complete your CECs.
+Make sure to check the IRS’s Enrolled Agent Continuing Education FAQ page to determine when and how you should complete your CE credits.

 Annual Filing Season Program (AFSP) participants

-Participants in the Annual Filing Season Program (AFSP) must complete at least 18 hours of Continuing Education Credits (CECs) each year.
+Participants in the Annual Filing Season Program (AFSP) must complete at least 18 hours of continuing education credits each year.
 To meet the minimum hours required, you should complete training in the following areas:

-By earning these CECs, you’ll not only fulfill the requirement needed to represent clients before the IRS, but also position yourself as knowledgeable and competitive in the tax preparation market.
+For many clients, being in the directory indicates that you are committed to professional development and adhering to IRS standards.
+With an AFSP record of completion, you’ll not only fulfill the requirement needed to represent clients before the IRS but also position yourself as knowledgeable and competitive in the tax preparation market.

 PTIN holders with no other credentials

-While PTIN holders who don’t have additional professional credentials are not mandated to earn Continuing Education Credits (CECs), pursuing further education is still highly advantageous.
+While Preparer Tax Identification Number (PTIN) holders who don’t have additional professional credentials are not mandated to earn CE credits, pursuing further education is still highly advantageous.
 Investing time in continuing education allows PTIN holders to stay current with evolving tax laws and regulations, which can increase confidence when working with clients.

 What is the IRS Annual Filing Season program?

-The IRS Annual Filing Season program allows tax preparers who aren’t attorneys, CPAs, or Enrolled Agents to stay up to date on the latest tax laws and distinguish themselves from their competition.
+The IRS Annual Filing Season program was launched in 2014 as an initiative to improve the quality and professionalism of non-credentialed tax preparers.
+The program allows tax preparers who aren’t attorneys, CPAs, or Enrolled Agents to stay up to date on the latest tax laws and distinguish themselves from their competition.

 The IRS designed the Annual Filing Season Program (AFSP) to “recognize the efforts of non-credentialed return preparers who aspire to a higher level of professionalism.”
 Obtaining your AFSP Record of Completion means taking 18 hours of yearly CE including: 10 hours on federal tax law, 2 hours of ethics training, and 6 hours of an Annual Federal Tax Refresher course.

-Tax preparers can obtain CECs from any IRS-approved continuing education provider, many of which hold annual conferences or online classes.
+Tax preparers can obtain CE credits from any IRS-approved continuing education provider, many of which hold annual conferences or online classes.
 To find one near you, sort the list by state.

 Some of our most trusted providers of tax preparation courses and resources include:

-- TaxSlayer Pro’s Annual Seminar.
-Our annual seminar offers an engaging way to earn your CECs while networking with other successful tax preparers.
+• TaxSlayer Pro’s Annual Seminar.
+Our annual seminar offers an engaging way to earn your CE credits while networking with other successful tax preparers.

 Yes, you can!
-There are plenty of opportunities to earn CECs online.
-The IRS Nationwide Tax Forums Online is a trusted resource for online CECs.
+There are plenty of opportunities to earn CE credits online.
+The IRS Nationwide Tax Forums Online is a trusted resource for online continuing education credits.
 This IRS-sponsored CE provider creates online tax courses based on lectures from previous IRS Nationwide Tax Forums, allowing you to gain valuable insights even if you can’t attend the forum in person.

 Enrolled Agents and AFSP participants must take at least two hours of ethics-related CE each year.
 AFSP participants are also required to take a six-hour Annual Federal Tax Refresher (AFTR) course each year between June 1st and December 31st.